 The TMJ is a synovial joint.
 All synovial joints have a capsule composed of dense, irregular connective tissue on the outer surface and what is known as a synovial membrane on the inner surface.
 The outer capsule stabilizes the joint by limiting movement and as the fibers are interwoven forms an impervious shell around the joint.
 The synovial membrane has cells that make synovial fluid which is about the consistency of an egg white and acts as a lubricant for the joint.
 To further reduce friction the mandibular condyle and the mandibular fossa are both covered in smooth hyaline cartilage.

 The articular capsule is not the only connective tissue that limits movement of the joint.
-The stylomandibular ligament extends from the styloid process to the inferior-posterior surface of the mandible.
+Theextends from the to the inferior-posterior surface of the mandible.
 This ligament angles posteriorly from the mandible it limits forward movement of the joint.
-A second ligament, the sphenomandibular ligament runs from the spine of the sphenoid bone vertically to the lingula which is located, as mentioned previously, on the inner surface of the ramus where the mandibular foramen is found.
+A second ligament, the runs from the spine of the sphenoid bone vertically to the which is located, as mentioned previously, on the inner surface of the ramus where the mandibular foramen is found.
 This ligament runs vertically so limits the downward movement of the mandible.
-The last important ligament of the joint is the temporomandibular ligament which runs from the zygomatic process of the temporal bone back to the posterior portion of the condylar process.
+The last important ligament of the joint is the which runs from the back to the posterior portion of the .
 Given that it is angled posteriorly as it descends to the mandible it limits movement of the joint in a posterior as well as inferior direction.